leotrs/erdos/content/graphs/simple.md

       every node stands in for one of your friends, and there is an edge between two nodes if the corresponding persons are friends with each other.
+    + The social network of your followers on Twitter.
+In this graph, every node stands for one user, and each edge between users A and B represents the relationship "A follows B".
     + The transportation network of roads between cities in a country.
 In this graph, every node represents a city and there is one edge between any two cities for each road connecting them.